fabiomarreco/BlogSource/source/_posts/2019-09-06-monad-for-the-masses.md

  }
 ```

-The `result` keyword says that everything inside is _computation expression_ over result, and the `let!`  (instead of the usual `let`) is a syntax sugar for the `FlatMap` (in F# it is actually called `Bind`).
-And this is usefull to create very expressive code and push boilerplate to somewhere behind the scenes.
+The `result` keyword says that everything inside is a _computation expression_ over `Result<>`, and the `let!` keyword (instead of the usual `let`) is a syntax sugar for the `FlatMap` (in F# it is actually called `Bind`).
+And this is useful to create very expressive code and push boilerplate to somewhere behind the scenes.

 Other functional languages have something similar like Haskell´s `do` notation or Scala´s `for` comprehension.

 C#´s `async`/`await` use the same idea to make the _monad_ `Task<T>` easy to use.
-Unfortunaly It only works for tasks.
+Unfortunately It only works for tasks.

-However, there is something on how LINQ is implemented that few people seems to realize, take a look at the following LINQ Query:
+However, there is something about how LINQ is implemented that few people seems to realize, take a look at the following LINQ Query:

 ```csharp
 var purchaseReport =